danwing/cidfi/draft-wing-cidfi.md

 # Interaction with Load Balancers {#load-balancers}

-HTTP servers, including QUIC servers, are frequently behind load balancers.
+HTTPS servers, including QUIC servers, are frequently behind load balancers.

 With CIDFI, all the communication to the load-balanaced QUIC server are over the same UDP 4-tuple as the primary QUIC connection but in a different QUIC stream.
 This means